endepointe/watchlog/docs/olddocs/PRD_OLD.md

 ## Goals and Objectives

-A stream of log events, provided by the client endpoint, will be packaged and transported to a central server for storage and retrieval.
+A stream of log events, provided by the client endpoint, will be packaged and transported to a central cloud server for storage and retrieval.

-Users will be able to establish a secure connection between the source of their logs and the central storage-controller.
+Whether on a windows or \*Nix-based endpoint, a user will be able to create an account, receive proper credentials, and establish a secure connection between the source of their logs and the central data-storage server.

+Compatibility with ElasticSearch should be available to the user that will complement the service the central storage server provides.

 <a href="#table-of-contents" style="font-size: smaller;">back to top</a>